What is TTY Mode?

 3. TTY VCO (Voice Carry Over) means you will receive text message and reply by voice (you will speak the outgoing text).

-If you want to communicate with someone who is hearing impaired but do not have a TTY compatible phone, you can use the Telecommunications Relay Service in the US.
+If you want to communicate with someone who is hearing impaired but do not have a TTY compatible phone, you can use the Telecommunications Relay Service and make the communication possible.

-The service offers 24-hour assistance to anyone that calls 711.
-A trained operator will type your spoken message on their teletypewriter and send it on your behalf.
+In the countries like USA, the TTY service offers 24-hour assistance to anyone that calls 711.
+A trained operator will type your spoken message on their teletypewriter and send it on your behalf and this way the communication will be done.

 I hope you understood what is TTY mode on a cell phone and how it works.
-So guys don’t forget to share it on social sites and keep visiting us for more tech updates!!
+So guys share your thoughts regarding this in comments and don’t forget to share it on social sites and keep visiting us for more exclusive tech updates!!